Noratrieb/blog/content/posts/box-is-a-unique-type.md

 # noalias, noslow

-There is one clear potential benefit from this box behaviour. ✨Optimizations✨. `noalias` doesn't exist for fun, it's something that can bring clear performance wins (for `noalias` on `&mut T`, those were   measureable).
+There is one clear potential benefit from this box behaviour: ✨Optimizations✨. `noalias` doesn't exist for fun, it's something that can bring clear performance wins (for `noalias` on `&mut T`, those were   measureable).
 So the only question remains:
 **How much performance does `noalias` on `Box<T>` give us now, and how many potential performance improvements could we get in the future?** For the latter, there is no simple answer.
 For the former, there is. `rustc` has [_no_ performance improvements](https://github.com/rust-lang/rust/pull/99527)